 So now that we understand the issues that are associated with HID lighting we need to understand how light-emitting diode (LED) lighting will address each one of these issues.

 - LEDs have a much better light to heat ratio than HID bulbs, meaning they lose much less energy due to heat loss.
 So they are inherently more efficient and cost less to run.

 - Additionally, LED’s produce a directional light instead of omni-directional light.
 So the light is generated from the LED bulb does not need to be reflected or directed to the appropriate surface.

 - Finally, LED lights have a larger footprint than HID fixtures, what this means is that you will need less fixtures to light the same exact space when lighting with HID fixtures.

 In addition to the energy efficiency benefits, directional light benefits, and the larger lighting footprints, LED pole lights use roughly 50% to 75% less wattage when compared to traditional parking lot lighting.
 Depending on the size of your facility this can be a dramatic cost savings for facility managers and building owners.

 In conclusion, we can see that there are enormous benefits of switching to LED lighting.
 Both from a cost savings perspective and from an overall aesthetic professionalism perspective.
-If you have additional questions after reading the post above, please reach out to us here at Action Services Group.
+If you have additional questions after reading the post above, please reach out to us here at Action Services Group. by calling 610-558-9773, email [email protected], or schedule a call that fits your needs by clicking the button below.
 We would be happy to put together a free no-obligation assessment for your facility.
 We look forward to speaking with you.